Looking for a way to get children and teens excited about reading and writing?

 In 2007, Penguin published The Band, my trilogy for teens, and my teen novel Stuck in the 70s.

 The three books in my humorous series for children, Supernatural Rubber Chicken, were published in 2008.
 These books got great reviews on CNN and in newspapers all over the country.
 More importantly, they’re a big hit with boys and girls.

-My eight-book humorous series for children, Zeke Meeks, will be published in 2012.
+The first eight books in my humorous series for children, Zeke Meeks, were published in 2012 and 2013.
+Four more books will be published in 2014.

 References are available upon request.

 Programs for students:

 The long road to publication.
 I will share my writing process– from ideas to outlines to rough drafts to critiques to many, many revisions– and then speak of my persistence on the path to publication.
 I will also show how a book gets illustrated, three different covers for my first book, and “galleys” and “Advanced Reading Copies,” which are made before the books go to print.
 And I will show off my fun rubber chicken collection.

 Fiction writing workshop.
 I guide students of all ages through writing exercises on creating compelling characters, conflict, a central theme, and a satisfying conclusion, combined with a general talk on my writing process and on what makes a good book.

 How to make readers laugh.
 I teach children and teens how to write humor, with guided writing exercises based on the tips I’ve shown them.
 I use my fun rubber chicken collection to make points about writing humor.